Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Method

 \subsection{Speech Quantization and Semantic Encoder}

-Semantic speech information is usually obtained by a well-trained ASR system (speech-to-text).
-However, it is difficult to train a reliable ASR model since massive labelled data is required.
-In addition, ASR models are not robust to unseen noise or emotional speech~\cite{ververidis2006emotional, moller2021controlling}.
-As an alternative, we use the HuBERT~\cite{hsu2021hubert} speech representation model to represent semantic speech content, which is trained in a self-supervised fashion and does not require any human annotations.
-HuBERT enables us to work on more emotional speech or variant styles that would lead to a significant degradation in the performance of an ASR model.
-As shown in Eq.\ref{eq1}, the input speech signal $x = (x_0,...,x_t)$ is firstly embedded into continuous vectors by the pre-trained HuBERT\footnote{https://huggingface.co/facebook/hubert-base-ls960}, followed by the K-means algorithm that quantizes the continuous speech representations into cluster labels $u=(u_0,...,u_t)$, e.g. ``23, 23, 2, 2, ..., 57".
-The number of clusters used in this work is 200 since we found clustering with 200 classes performs much better than with 50 or 100 classes.
+Acquiring semantic speech information typically relies on a proficient ASR system.
+Nevertheless, training a reliable ASR model proves challenging due to the extensive labeled data required.
+In addition, ASR models are not robust to unseen noise or emotional speech~\cite{lakomkin2018robustness}.
+Therefore, we employ HuBERT representations~\cite{hsu2021hubert} to capture semantic speech content.
+These representations are acquired through self-supervised training, eliminating the need for human annotations in ASR training.
+HuBERT empowers us to address emotional speech and diverse styles that might substantially compromise the performance of an ASR model.
+As shown in Eq.\ref{eq1}, the input speech signal $x = (x_0,...,x_t)$ is firstly embedded into continuous vectors by the pre-trained HuBERT\footnote{https://huggingface.co/facebook/hubert-base-ls960}, followed by the k-means algorithm that quantizes the continuous speech representations into discrete cluster labels $u=(u_0,...,u_t)$, e.g. ``23, 23, 2, 2, ..., 57".

-To purify semantic content, we then remove repetitions and filter the tempo information ($u \rightarrow \widetilde{u}$), e.g. ``23, 23, 2, 2, ..., 57" $\rightarrow$ ``23, 2, ..., 57".
-After quantization, we map the cluster labels into latent representations with the semantic encoder (\textit{Sem}) which is comprised of three 512-channel Con1D layers with kernel width of 5 and padding size of 2, and one bidirectional Long Short-Term Memory (LSTM) with 256 dimensions to capture local and global context information respectively.
+We investigated how different vocabulary sizes of HuBERT impact in model performance.
+In this study, we employed a vocabulary size of 200 clusters, which yielded considerably improved performance compared to using 50 or 100 classes.
+To refine the semantic content, we proceed to eliminate repetitions and filter out tempo information ($u \rightarrow \widetilde{u}$), e.g. ``23, 23, 2, 2, ..., 57" $\rightarrow$ ``23, 2, ..., 57".
+After quantization, we map the cluster labels into latent representations with the semantic encoder (\textit{Sem}) which is comprised of three 512-channel Conv1D layers with kernel width of 5 and padding size of 2, and one bidirectional Long Short-Term Memory (LSTM) with 256 dimensions to capture local and global context information, respectively.